VenatioStudios/Web/README.md

 ### Expeditio

 As part of my love for DnD I am working to create a Dungeon Master’s toolkit that will contain the The Systems Reference Document (SRD) under the Open-Gaming License (OGL).
-It will also have an API for Genesis (World create and mutation) and an API for Hoard (Items, weapons, tools, abilities, basically anything from the SRD)
+It will also have an API for Genesis (World creation and mutation) and an API for Hoard (Items, weapons, tools, abilities, basically anything from the SRD)

 Check out the [Guides](https://expeditio.readme.io/docs) & the [API](https://expeditio.readme.io/reference) & the [Source Code](https://github.com/RGBKnights/expeditio)